 But keeping up such a front like holding up a glass of water.
 Yeah, it’s pretty light and you could do it for a while, but could you do it for a whole day?
 Week?
 Year?

 No. You’ll have to put the glass down at some point.

 Forcing yourself to act unnaturally and constantly thinking about your presentation to others is draining, and eventually you’ll want to put it down.
 Which leads us to #2.

 Number 2) Accept discomfort.
 Learn to be patient and empathetic.
+Or cut unaccepting people from your life.
 Alright, so you decided you can’t keep up the act anymore and that today’s the day to finally tell people you’re non-binary.
 Great!

-I don’t know how receptive your friend group is, but try to explain your identity (non-binary) and what you want (neutral pronouns, to go by a neutral name) to them calmly and positively.
+I don’t know how receptive your friend group is, but try to explain your identity (non-binary) and what you want (neutral pronouns, to go by a neutral name, whatever) to them calmly and positively.

 For extra cool points, tell your friends it’s fine if they mess up a few times in the beginning — understanding and empathy puts you back in the human realm, not falling into intolerant SJW stereotype that extreme right-wingers like to fall back on.